t-ivanov/BigDataReading/README.md

 ing, data search and integration, and data visualization tools.

 ## <a name='resource-management'> Resource Management

+* [The Datacenter Needs an Operating System] (https://www.usenix.org/legacy/event/hotcloud11/tech/final_files/Zaharia.pdf)

+* [Mesos: A Platform for Fine-Grained Resource Sharing in the Data Center] (http://static.usenix.org/events/nsdi11/tech/full_papers/Hindman_new.pdf) & [Apache Mesos] (http://mesos.apache.org/)

+We present Mesos, a platform for sharing commodity clusters between multiple diverse cluster computing frameworks, such as Hadoop and MPI.
+Sharing improves cluster utilization and avoids per-framework data replication.
+Mesos shares resources in a fine-grained manner, allowing frameworks to achieve data locality by taking turns reading data stored on each machine.
+To support the sophisticated schedulers of today’s frameworks, Mesos introduces a distributed two-level scheduling mechanism called resource offers.
+Mesos decides how many resources to offer each framework, while frameworks decide which resources to accept and which computations to run on them.
+Our results show that Mesos can achieve near-optimal data locality when sharing the cluster among diverse frameworks, can scale to 50,000 (emulated) nodes, and is resilient to failures.

 * [Apache Hadoop YARN: yet another resource negotiator] (https://54e57bc8-a-62cb3a1a-s-sites.googlegroups.com/site/2013socc/home/program/a5-vavilapalli.pdf?attachauth=ANoY7crrl3LueZKiJV4CAYJgK2jv4N8iE2Asqa9wwGeKUwhQVSmfDnvX9Iqb6cNQth2DtlMG99O5hJTOTkJkCUl0r6txC3JVaumyuAe977DaELZufXYPul83aJRSdIt_fotZMNspdOQjdqIfJ4Vb6Yktw_i5sAcY1GySSIJUaY3VLLIu2h7N8lqgPf484j-DgvLiICXVg5GdqjytjtqLcP8DuLSOiOZOMzDhYdObvvI_9KZa9WUoJIY%3D&attredirects=0)